quriosapien/meliorism/blog/technology-and-engineering/being-better-software-engineers.md

 Be it git, your IDE shortcuts or fundamentals on how the programming language you code on, works.

+Get a good typing speed.
+It helps for sure!

 ## Good Reads

 I love reading and always look for another great recommendation